azaghal/factorio-beyond-vanilla-extended/README.md

     > Player-assisted orbital biter mass extinction event.
 Launch specialised nuclear weapons into space, and reign down terror from space.

+-   Disable repair of regular walls ([No Waill Repair](https://mods.factorio.com/mod/no-wall-repair))

+    > Disables repair of regular (vanilla) walls and gates - because bots are normally way more expensive than the wall.
+The special walls (accumulator and solar) can still be repaired (and probably should not be part of the very first line of defense).

 ### Logistics

 -   Denser pipe builds and fluid flow control ([Flow Control](https://mods.factorio.com/mod/Flow%20Control))